Telegram tops 1 billion downloads

 Popular instant messaging app Telegram has joined the elite club of apps that have been downloaded over 1 billion times globally, according to Sensor Tower.

 The Dubai-headquartered app, which was launched in late 2013, surpassed the milestone on Friday, the mobile insight firm told TechCrunch.
 As is the case with the app's chief rival, WhatsApp, India is the largest market for Telegram.
-The world's second largest internet market represents approximately 22% of its lifetime installs, Sensor Tower said.
+The world's second-largest internet market represents approximately 22% of its lifetime installs, Sensor Tower said.

 "[India is] followed by Russia and Indonesia, which represent about 10% and 8% of [all installs], respectively.
 The app's installs accelerated in 2021, reaching about 214.7 million installs in the first half of 2021, up 61% year-over-year from 133 million in H1 2020," it added.